Non-Domestic Rating (Nursery Grounds) Bill: Lords third reading

-The Non-Domestic Rating (Nursery Grounds) Bill had its committee stage, the first chance for line-by-line scrutiny, in the Lords on Wednesday 10 October.
+The Non-Domestic Rating (Nursery Grounds) Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Wednesday 24 October.

 As no changes were suggested to the bill, a motion was agreed to that both committee and report stages be dispensed with and that the bill progress directly to third reading.
 This procedure is known as ‘order of commitment discharged’.